Burntt/FinRL_Crypto/README.md

-# FinRL-Crypto: A Framework to Avoid Overfitting your DRL Agents for Cryptocurrency Trading
+# FinRL-Crypto: A Framework to Address Overfitting Your DRL Agents for Cryptocurrency Trading

 ![banner](https://user-images.githubusercontent.com/69801109/214294114-a718d378-6857-4182-9331-20869d64d3d9.png)